seanbreckenridge/my_feed/README.md

 `src/my_feed/` is installed into my global environment in case I ever want to use media_feed as a sort of 'normalized' version of history; installed as `pip install -e .`

-This uses HPI as the data source, and then handles cleaning up the data some/enriching it by making API requests.
+This uses HPI as the data source, and then handles cleaning up the data some/enriching it by using local data/cached API requests

 Data Sources: